 What can you do to prevent dental problems?

-- Brush your teeth twice a day, in the morning and at night.
+- Brush your teeth twice a day, and floss at least once a day.

 - Replace your toothbrush every 3 to 4 months.

 - Choose a toothbrush with soft bristles.

 - Follow your dentist's directions on how to brush your teeth.

 - Go to all your regular dental checkups and cleanings.

 - Choose healthy foods that are good for your teeth and gums, such as whole grains, vegetables, and fruits.